ConsultingMD/ediot/README.md

 # EDIot (Electronic Data Interchange oriented transformer)
-This gem provides the ability to transform an EDI X12 834 formated file (row based) to flattened CSV format (column based).
-You can find details on this format here http://www.x12.org/about/faqs.cfm#a1
+This gem provides the ability to transform an EDI X12 ANSI 834 formated file (row based) to flattened CSV format (column based).
+You can find details on this format here http://www.x12.org/about/faqs.cfm#a1 and here https://getworkforce.com/ansi-834-file-layout/

 ## Installation